huiminy/Cyber-Security-Base-2025_Project-I/README.md

 - Generic error messages to prevent username enumeration
 - Additional checks for suspicious login attempts

-Together with the password validation settings fixed in Flaw 3, these changes significantly improve the authentication security of the application.

 ## **FLAW 6: A02:2021-Cryptographic Failures**
 _https://github.com/huiminy/Cyber-Security-Base-2025_Project-I/blob/main/mysite/store/views.py#L48_
 _https://github.com/huiminy/Cyber-Security-Base-2025_Project-I/blob/main/mysite/store/models.py#L33_

 ### **Description:**

-The application has a cryptographic failure in the reset password functionality.
-Specifically, it stores security answers in plaintext in the database, and it sets new passwords by directly updating the database record with the plaintext password.
-This allows anyone with access to the database to view users' security answers and reset their passwords without knowing their old password.
-The `reset_password` function is also vulnerable to SQL injection via string interpolation.

 The application exhibits a cryptographic failure related to the handling of security answers during password resets.
 While user passwords themselves are stored using a proper hashing algorithm, the security answers used for password recovery were initially stored in plaintext within the `UserProfile` model.
 As demonstrated by the "flaw-6-before-1.png" screenshot, the `/debug-security/` endpoint exposed these plaintext security answers, allowing anyone with administrative privileges or direct database access to view this sensitive information.
-Additionally, the vulnerable `reset_password` function directly updated the database with a new password _without_ hashing it, which would be  set to an empty string or any value without hashing.
+Additionally, the vulnerable `reset_password` function directly updated the database with a new password _without_ hashing it - which would be set to an empty string or any value without hashing.

 ### **Solution:**
 _https://github.com/huiminy/Cyber-Security-Base-2025_Project-I/blob/main/mysite/store/views.py#L71_